sheryl-ai/MetaPred/README.md

 ## Usage
 ### How to Run
 To run MetaPred on EHR data, you need to revise the learning settings in main.py and the network hyperparameters in models.py.
-Then run the shell script metapred.sh
+Then run the shell script metapred.sh.
 ```bash
 bash metapred.sh
 ```
-Our learning parameters are set as:
+Our settings of learning procedures are:
 ```bash
 python main.py --method='cnn' --metatrain_iterations=10000 --meta_batch_size=32 --update_batch_size=4 --meta_lr=0.0001 --update_lr=1e-5 --num_updates=4 --n_total_batches=500000
 ```